Scamper a.k.a. "Boston's Local Rock Heroes".

 Teasing their followers with The Skylines EP, a quick-hit two-song digital-only hyphenate-friendly nugget.

 Approach with caution.
-These handsome strangers will seduce you into submission and calculate pi to three whole digits!
-They're wicked smart like that.
+These handsome strangers will seduce you into submission and invent a machine that creates corn fritters out of common household Bibles.

 questions frequently asked of usQ: How did you fellows get together?